It seems so easy. Search through a list of the best flat screen TVs and pick the one you want. Simple.

 As TV technology developed, the trend was for televisions which were thin and wall-mountable.
 Not only that, but we all wanted ever-larger screen sizes.

-possible by two different TV technologies - LCD and plasma TVs.
+This was made possible by two different TV technologies - LCD and plasma TVs.

 Although these TV technologies worked in different ways, they both allowed for thin TVs which could be easily wall-mounted.
 As with all technology, there were fans of both types.